Obama adds Alabama civil rights area to Park Service

 Built in 1954 by black businessman A.G.
 Gaston at a time when blacks couldn’t stay in the same hotels as whites, the Gaston Motel once provided luxury accommodations to black travelers.
 Guests included singers Aretha Franklin, Harry Belafonte and Nat “King” Cole.

-When King came to Birmingham to help guide demonstrations in early 1963, the motel was a natural base for operations, only a block over from 16th Street Baptist.
+When King came to Birmingham to help guide demonstrations in early 1963, the motel was a natural base for operations, located just a block from 16th Street Baptist.

-Segregation laws were eventually overturned, and the motel later closed and fell into its current state of disrepair.
+Segregation laws were eventually overturned, and the motel later closed and fell into its present state of disrepair.
 Renovations will include restoring the King room to the way it appeared in 1963.

 In addition to being staffed by park rangers and becoming eligible for funding, being a national monument means the area will receive federal assistance with marketing, programming and maintenance.
 Aside from the Grand Canyon, other national monuments include the Petrified Forest in Arizona; Muir Woods in California; and New York’s Stonewall Inn, where the modern movement for gay rights began in 1969.